Gab-Menezes/OpenGL/README.md

-# Graph3D
+# OpenGL
-3D Graph visualizer in c++ using OpenGL.
+Implementation of various OpenGL features, based on Learn OpenGL.